Papilon-Savunma/PapilonIDRecognitioniOS/README.md

 ## License

-PapilonIDRecognitioniOS is available under the MIT license.
 See the LICENSE file for more info.